tonethar/IGME-330-Spring-2021/_draft/JS-fundamentals.md

 **Submission: modify the HTML template below as instructed, rename the file to *Lastname-Firstname-js-fundamentals.html*, and then ZIP and POST it to the myCourses dropbox prior to the due date:***

 1A) Prove that the JavaScript `String` type is a *value type* by re-writing the `valueTypeTester()` function in the I-A. example above so that it utilizes a string instead of a number

+1B) Prove that the JavaScript `Object` type is a *reference type* by re-writing the `referenceTypeTester()` function in the I-B. example above so that it utilizes an object instead of an array.
+Do so with this [Object literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) - `let a = {name: "Joe", age: 78 };`